Web Hosting Service Level Agreements

 Refund provided by SLA: $0.30 (rounded up)

-I often advise my clients that SLAs are certainly something you want to research and understand when you are hosting some real infrastructure, otherwise, for small infrastructure or shared plans, it’s just not going to matter from a business perspective.
+I often advise my clients that SLAs are certainly something you want to research and understand when you are hosting some real infrastructure; otherwise, for small infrastructure or shared plans, it’s just not going to matter from a business perspective.

 what is not covered by an slaWhen it comes to hosting, an SLA will typically cover connectivity and not your specific site or application performance.